 Barbados Country Report

 There are no domestic terrorist groups with the intention or capability to conduct terrorist attacks in Barbados.
-The country's relatively close relations with the United Kingdom and the United States could motivate terrorist groups to target the sector, although such risk is low.
+The country's relatively close relations with the United Kingdom and the United States could motivate terrorist groups to target the sector, especially should Caribbean Islamic State fighters return to the region, although such risks are low.
 Barbadian authorities are likely to continue carrying out training activities to mitigate potential threats from international groups, particularly against countries considered "soft targets" or those closely allied to the United States.
 Money laundering is a challenge for the government, which is seeking to improve anti-money laundering laws, as well as anti-terrorism laws.